programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 In addition, check if all of your commits or changes have been processed.
 You can click the **clock** icon with the number of commits and check whether it has a green check mark next to it.

-{% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-08.png" alt="Screenshot of GitHub demo repository page with a circle around the Commits link, which you can use to check the status of your commits." caption="Figure 8.
-Screenshot of GitHub demo repository page with a circle around the _Commits_ link, which you can use to check the status of your commits." %}
+{% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-08.png" alt="Screenshot of GitHub demo repository page with the _Commits_ link highlighted, which you can use to check the status of your commits." caption="Figure 8.
+Screenshot of GitHub demo repository page with the _Commits_ link highlighted, which you can use to check the status of your commits." %}

 Once you've addressed any glitches, your website should be viewable online.